Skip to main content

 Latest Smith & Wesson Brands, Inc. Analysis

-Smith & Wesson Brands, Inc. Stock: Key Questions Answered
+Smith & Wesson Brands, Inc. Industrials Stock: Key Questions Answered

 What does Smith & Wesson Brands, Inc. do?

-Smith & Wesson Brands, Inc. designs, manufactures, and sells a wide range of firearms and related products.
+Smith & Wesson Brands, Inc. designs, manufactures, and sells a wide range of firearms and related products globally.
 Their offerings include handguns (revolvers and pistols), long guns (modern sporting rifles and bolt-action rifles), handcuffs, suppressors, and firearm accessories.
-The company markets these products under the Smith & Wesson, M&P, and Gemtech brands, serving a diverse customer base including firearm enthusiasts, law enforcement, and military agencies.
-Additionally, Smith & Wesson provides manufacturing services to other businesses, leveraging its expertise in forging, machining, and plastic injection molding.
+The company serves diverse markets, including firearm enthusiasts, law enforcement, and military agencies, distributing products through independent dealers, retailers, and direct-to-consumer channels.

 What are the main risks for SWBI?